Photo of Alyson Sandler

 Alyson Sandler

-Alyson Sandler is an associate in the firm’s Washington, DC office and a member of the White Collar Defense and Investigations and Data Privacy and Cybersecurity Practice Groups.
-She counsels clients in connection with high-stakes criminal investigations, internal corporate investigations, and regulatory enforcement matters.
-She also maintains an active pro bono practice.
+Alyson Sandler is an associate in the firm’s Washington, DC office and a member of the White Collar Defense and Investigations Practice Group.
+She counsels clients in connection with high-stakes criminal investigations, internal corporate investigations, and regulatory enforcement matters, with particular experience representing life sciences and healthcare industry clients.
+Alyson also maintains an active pro bono practice.

 Earlier today, the Federal Trade Commission (“FTC”) announced that it will host a series of public hearings on whether “broad-based changes in the economy, evolving business practices, new technologies, or international developments might require adjustments to competition and consumer protection enforcement law, enforcement priorities, and policy.”